unsw-restech/unsw-restech.github.io/docs/software/script_templates.md

 -  `UNSW-Data-Archive - Scripts for uploading to and downloading from the UNSW Data Archive`
 -  `UNSW-eNotebook-LabArchives - UNSW eNotebook (LabArchives) widgets`

-We encourage researchers to use the `Citation File Format` when writing code.

 ## How to sign up to the UNSW GitHub organisation

-Please visit the [UNSW research GitHub page](https://research.unsw.edu.au/github) to for information about GitHub including how to join the UNSW GitHub organisation.
+Please visit the [UNSW research GitHub page](https://research.unsw.edu.au/github) for information about GitHub including how to join the UNSW GitHub organisation.
 You will then be able to access the following repository:

 - [Restech-HPC](https://github.com/unsw-edu-au/Restech-HPC/tree/master/hpc-examples) - Example job scripts for Katana and NCI